fratajcz/metafilter-apply/README.md

 # Purpose

-This Repository contains the code to conduct the metapath-based filtering on knowledge graphs as described in "Task-Driven Knowledge Graph Filtering Improves Prioritizing Drugs for Repurposing" (DOI: [10.21203/rs.3.rs-721705/v1](https://doi.org/10.21203/rs.3.rs-721705/v1). .
+This Repository contains the code to conduct the metapath-based filtering on knowledge graphs as described in "Task-Driven Knowledge Graph Filtering Improves Prioritizing Drugs for Repurposing" (DOI: [10.21203/rs.3.rs-721705/v1](https://doi.org/10.21203/rs.3.rs-721705/v1).
 The code in this repository will walk you through the creation of a modified graph, using Hetionet and DRKG as examples.

+If you just want to run the experiments or use the datasets mentioned in the paper, you can find the datasets ready-to-use [here](https://doi.org/10.5281/zenodo.5638999) and the code to run the experiments [here](https://github.com/fratajcz/metafilter-experiment) .

 # Installation